jadhavanushka/frogger/README.md

 -You will move with the logs when on them

+-You can pause the game by pressing the same button as you did to start the game

 // Inspired by Ania Kubow (https://github.com/kubowania)
-You can pause the game by pressing the same button as you did to start the game